cpiaulet/stctm/README.md

 ## Citation

-The following entry to a bib file can be used to cite this code:
+Until the submission of this code for a JOSS publication, the following entry to a bib file can be used to cite this code:

     @misc{piaulet_stctm_2024,
         author       = {Caroline Piaulet-Ghorayeb},